APS-Networks/web-serial-mux/README.md

-The application that runs the server is called `webserial_main`, the options for which are as follows:
+The application that runs the server is called `webserial`, the options for which are as follows:

 | Argument      | Required | Default   | Description                                               |